chinchalinchin/being-and-death/01_death.md

 Death is not like this, as it can be neither objectified nor conceptualized.
 Thus, it can not claim existence through either of these modes of Being.

-### Death-as-not-object
+### Death-as-Not-Object

 In the first case, Death cannot be objectified through relations, because Death resists at an ontological level the application of the first essential relation in any proposition: that of existence.

 What remains in the statement "_the Being is dead_" when its content is subtracted?
 The remainder is plainly a contradiction of the law of the excluded middle, i.e. it must be the case that either _A_ or the negation of _A_ is true, where _A_ is understood to be a symbol standing for a proposition upon which a judgement of truth can be rendered.
-A _Being_ cannot _be_ dead, because to _be_ dead means to _not be_ a _Being_.
+A _Being_ cannot _be_ dead, because to _be_ means to _not be_ dead.
 In claiming that something _is_ Dead, in the present tense, you cannot help but commit a logical fallacy.
 Death is not something that occurs in anyone's present tense, only in either their future, where it defies the laws of causality to be abstracted into their present, or in the Other's past, where once a Being is dead their Being only exists insofar as it is objectified in the Being of the Other, where it no longer has any subjectivity or consciousness.

 Yet, it makes even less sense to say "_the Being was dead_", for Death as a fact cannot be contradicted by the circumstances of things as they currently are, i.e. if a Being _is_ now, then its Death has not yet occurred and so consequently can not have the operation of "_was_" applied to it.
 Conversely, if a Being's Death _was_ a fact then, then it must also _be_ a fact now or else the meaning of the operation "_was_" has been violated and we are back to the original problem, having gained no ground.

 There is no way for Death as an object to exist in a logical relationship without a contradiction arising from within its boundaries.

-### Death-as-not-concept
+### Death-as-Not-Concept

 In the second case, Death cannot be conceptualized, except insofar as the Death of the Other makes ingress into the representations of my Being, but then, in this case, it is not _my_ Death that has been conceptualized, but the Death of the Other.
-The process of conceptualizing Death leaves us with an empty concept, a concept that does not have Being in the way **Platonic Ideals** do, because the abstraction of the Death of the Other leads me no closer to an understanding of my own Death in the way the abstraction of love does lead me to understand what the love of the Other is.
+The process of conceptualizing Death passes over my own experience of it and leaves me with an empty concept, a concept that does not have Being in the way **Platonic** concepts do, because the abstraction of the Death of the Other does not lead me any closer to an understanding of my own Death in the way the abstraction of love does lead me to understand what the love of the Other is, because I too have a phenomenal experience of love that I may, assuming a pretense of uncertainty, infer in the Other.

 Furthermore, Death as a feeling is like neither love nor duty.
 The concept of Death induces a feeling, but it is not the feeling of Death that is felt in the way one feels love or duty, for if one felt Death, they would therefore be dead and incapable of feeling.
 In those instances when one is in the process of apprehending a concept and integrating it into their Being, such as love and its effects, it is a compulsion felt as distinctly as weight or normal force, albeit with a locomotion peculiar to its class.
 One is compelled to act a certain way because they feel, for lack of a better term, the corporeal sensation of the accompanying conception.